fastapi/sqlmodel/docs/tutorial/relationship-attributes/ondelete-relationship.md

 When working with relational databases, managing the deletion behavior of related records is crucial to maintaining data integrity.
 SQLModel provides robust support for handling these scenarios through the `ondelete`, `cascade`, and `passive_deletes` options.
 This guide will walk you through the usage and benefits of these features.

+### Prerequisites

+Ensure you have the correct version of SQLModel:

+- SQLModel 0.0.21+

 ### First, let's declare our models and create some teams with their heroes